Slack vs. Microsoft Teams: Which is Better for Your Business in 2025?

 Security is non-negotiable for businesses handling sensitive data.
 Both platforms prioritize cybersecurity but cater to different compliance needs.

-Key Takeaway: Teams edges out for enterprises with complex compliance needs due to Microsoft’s robust security framework.
+Teams edges out for enterprises with complex compliance needs due to Microsoft’s robust security framework.
 Slack is secure but requires higher tiers for advanced compliance.

 Scalability and Target Audience